Royal Skousen: Career

 Skousen was an assistant professor of linguistics at the University of Texas at Austin from the earning of his PhD until 1979, when he joined the faculty of BYU.
-He was also a visiting professor at the University of California, San Diego in 1981, a Fulbright lecturer at the University of Tampere in Finland in 1982, and a research fellow at the Max Planck Institute for Psycholinguistics in Nijmegen, Netherlands in 2001.
+He was also a visiting professor at the University of California, San Diego in 1981, a Fulbright lecturer at the University of Tampere in Finland in 1982, and a research fellow at the Max Planck Institute for Psycholinguistics in Nijmegen, Netherlands, in 2001.
 In 1999, BYU presented him the Karl G. Maeser Excellence in Research and Creative Arts Awards.

 Since 1999, Skousen has served as the president of the Utah Association of Scholars, an affiliate of the National Association of Scholars.
 He has also been associate editor of the Journal of Quantitative Linguistics since 2003.

 Personal life

-Having served his mission Finland, Skousen is fluent in Finnish.
+Having served his mission in Finland, Skousen is fluent in Finnish.

 Skousen married Sirkku Unelma Härkönen in 1968.
-They had seven children and live in Orem, Utah.
+They have seven children and live in Orem, Utah.